We may earn affiliate commissions for the recommended products. Learn more.

 Password generator

-If, like many of us, you struggle to come up with strong, unique passwords for each of your accounts, you’ll find a password generator very handy.
+If, like many of us, you struggle to come up with strong, unique passwords for each of your accounts, you’ll find a password generator very handy as it helps you create strong passwords.
 And, in this category, KeePass is the winner, thanks to its customizable options.

 KeePass has a strong password generator that’s highly customizable.
 You get nine toggles to enable and disable so you can choose the length, as well as the characters and symbols you want to be included.